Desert Tech MDR: MDRX redesign

 The Micro Dynamic Rifle eXtreme, MDRX, variant was produced and marketed as a separate firearm in 2020.
 Improvements to the firearm include the following: Improved impact-resistant polymer, improved trigger, improved gas block, and a new "Ratchet" compensator.

 The firearm was offered in .300 BLK, 6.5 Creedmoor (The first production semi-auto bullpup chambered in this cartridge), along with its original .223/5.56 and .308/7.62 calibers as well as 20" barrel and side ejection options.
 This update is considered the generation 3 MDR gas system.

-Desert Tech halted production of the .300 BLK Rifle and conversion kits in late 2020 up until January of 2023.
+Desert Tech halted production of the .300 BLK Rifle and conversion kits in late 2020 up until January 2023.

 A California compliant variant was produced with a 20" barrel, shark fin grip, reduced magazine size, and California compliant Ratchet compensator to qualify for a featureless rifle restrictions.

 The MDRX, with its various caliber kits, is rated from the manufacturer between 1-2 MOA.
 A large multi shooter community study in 2022, including aftermarket precision vendors such as ES Tactical, was able to quantify the performance of the stock OEM barrel between 1.9 and 5.6 MOA with 5 shot groups in .308 with various ammunition as well as identified a contributing failure mode of Trunnion fasteners loosening over time.

-MDR/MDRX official variant updates/upgrades
+On May 6th 2024, Desert Tech conducted their second extensive accuracy study on the MDR/MDRx platform in 308 and evaluated it against its competitor Rifles in the field and found that best unsuppressed performance of the rifle was 2.7 MOA.
+This performance is 1.2 MOA worse than the performance guaranteed with the paperwork that was shipped with the Rifle as well as the 1 to 2 MOA evaluation.
+This places the Rifle as the 2nd worst performing rifle that they tested.
+When suppressed the Rifle's performance was increased to 1.5 MOA, the other Rifles were not tested with suppressors.
+Desert Tech indicated that the rifle's poor mechanical performance was due the bullet being in the barrel while the barrel undergoes harmonic vibration due to the gas block location being too close to the chamber, light weight non match grade barrel, and patrol rifle trigger pull.
+In addition, Desert Tech presented their research data that clearly showed suppressors significantly improve the accuracy of Rifles by upwards of 1 MOA for the MDR.